zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/sources/providers/cloudflare-stream.md

 | **Cache** | `3600` | The duration in seconds before the cache is invalidated and the query re-executed. |

 ---

+## Content Types

+The content types define the mapping options for the source content.

 ### Video Type